 We also have tremendous gratitude for the following individuals and groups for their generosity and ongoing support.

 - With Joel G. Kinney, Esq’s pro bono legal services and general guidance, we were able to customize and file our Articles of Incorporation and work through the detailed process of reviewing and amending our Bylaws.
 Joel works in the law offices of Goldstein & Herndon, LLP, in Chestnut Hill.

 - As part of her coursework toward a degree in business, Sharon Barrett created our business plan.
 The business plan is our compass and will be a necessary document to have in hand when we are ready to secure a bank loan or approach investors.

-- Kelley has immense appreciation for all the people who have supported her since 2007: Groton Local, Harvard Local, and the relocalization folks who participated in the visioning event she attended on New Year’s Day 2007.
+- We also have immense appreciation for all the people who have supported and assisted Kelley O’Connor during the early days of the MLFC: Groton Local, Harvard Local, and the re-localization folks who participated in the visioning event she attended on New Year’s Day 2007.

-We encourage all our members to join in the fun of Distribution Day, now and then or regularly, as their schedules allow.
-If you’re interested in volunteering for any aspect of making the operation of Mass Local Food possible, send Kelley a note.
+We encourage all our members to join in the fun of Distribution Day, as often as possible.
+If you’re interested in volunteering for any aspect of making the operation of Mass Local Food possible, send us a note.